 What is Expat in Croatia?

-Expat in Croatia offers free resources to foreign nationals, Croatian citizens, and diaspora on how to live and work in Croatia.
+This site offers free resources to foreign nationals, Croatian citizens, and diaspora on how to live and work in Croatia.
 It also includes guidance on cultural assimilation, language learning and everything else one needs to know to be a part of the Croatian community.

 Who is behind Expat in Croatia?

 This site was started in 2013 by me, Sara Dyson.
 I am an American, born and raised in Texas.
-After spending time in New York, Amsterdam, California, and Florida, I moved to Split in 2012.
-At the time of that move, there were absolutely no English resources for foreigners looking to move to Croatia.
+When I moved to Split in 2012, there were absolutely no English resources for foreigners looking to move to Croatia.

-As my love of Croatia blossomed, so has the content on the site.
+As my love of Croatia blossoms, so has the content on the site.
 Initially, the content was focused on getting residency and signing up for healthcare.
 It has now expanded to include operating a business, culture, adoption, transportation, language lessons, things to do, places to see, rights and everything else needed for assimilation.

 I have fallen in love with this country and its kind, lovely, generous people.
 This place has changed my life for the better and I cannot imagine living anywhere else.

 You can browse interviews and press mentions here.